-With this version of solitaire all you’re doing is matching either the same suit (hearts, clubs, diamonds, and spades) or numbers and face cards (ace, king, queen, jack).
+With this version of solitaire, all you’re doing is matching either the same suit (hearts, clubs, diamonds, and spades) or numbers and face cards (ace, king, queen, jack).
 This makes it an ideal game for even younger kids.

-HOW TO PLAY
+HOW TO PLAY ACCORDION

 - If that card matches the card directly to the left, either the same suit or number) move the card and place it on top of the matching card.

-If the card doesn’t match just turn over the next card within the deck.
+- If the card doesn’t match just turn over the next card within the deck.

 - As your played row of cards grows you can also look to find a match the third card from the left as well as the one directly to the left.

-OBJECTIVE OF THE GAME
+OBJECTIVE OF THE SOLITAIRE CARD GAME ACCORDION

-This is a great single player game but we like to add in a little family-friendly competition by taking turns and seeing who can end up with the least amount of piles.
-As the game relies more on luck of the cards versus skill, it’s also a great sibling game.
+Ultimately, you’re trying to have as few piles of playing cards on the table, getting down to just one pile if you can.
+This is a great single-player game, but we like to add in a little family-friendly competition by taking turns and seeing who can end up with the least amount of piles.
+As the game relies more on the luck of the cards versus skill, it’s also a great sibling game.